SeldonIO/seldonio.github.com/content-recommendation-guide.md

 The Seldon CLI tool can then be used to process this data to separate it for each client via a spark job, see example [```seldon-cli client --action processactions```](/seldon-cli.html#client).

 # **Create a recommendation model**<a name="model"></a>
-Recommendation models can be built using an available technology that can be Dockerized and run inside Kubernetes.
+Recommendation models can be built using any available technology that can be Dockerized and run inside Kubernetes.
 However, we provide some pre-packaged Spark based models and associated runtime scorers for those models.
 We also provide a python library which allows you to build and create models and runtime scorers exposed as microservices.

+We use [luigi](https://github.com/spotify/luigi) to package the offline model creation process.
+The luigi task can be run as a Kubernetes Job.
+In production you might run the modelling process each day to update your models with newly ingested data.
+We provide Make process to create Kubernetes Jobs in ```kubernetes/conf/models```.
+Call the Makefile with client and start day variables to create a Kubernetes job.
+Som examples are shown below.

+You can create a matrix factorization Kubernetes job for client "test" starting at unix-day 16907 (17th April 2016) as follows:
+{% highlight bash %}
+cd kubernetes/conf/models
+make matrix-factorization DAY=16907 CLIENT=test
+{% endhighlight %}

+This will create a Kubernetes Job file in the ```jobs``` folder called matrix-factorization-test-16907.json.
+Looking  inside this JSON you will find a definiton of an image which calls the luigi command to run the matrix factorization job:

+{% highlight json %}
+{

+"name": "matrix-factorization",
+"image": "seldonio/seldon-control:1.3_v4",
+"command": ["luigi","--module","seldon.luigi.spark","SeldonMatrixFactorization","--local-schedule","--client","test","--startDay","16907"],

+}
+{% endhighlight %}

+The luigi Task definition can be found in our [pyseldon](python-package.html) library in ```seldon.luigi.spark.SeldonMatrixFactorization```.
+In this case it simply calls the seldon-cli to run a matrix factorization job.
+Other cases might have more complex luigi jobs.

+You can provide your own custom configuration either by changing the luigi.cfg or supplying further parameters to the call to luigi.

 ## Built-in Spark models
 We provide several Spark based models.
-At present only a few are fully exposed via the Seldon CLI.
+At present only a few are fully exposed via the Seldon CLI and luigi.

- * Matrix Factorization : An algorithm made popular due to its sucess in the Netflix competition.
+ * **Matrix Factorization** : An algorithm made popular due to its sucess in the Netflix competition.
 It tries to find a small set of latent user and item factors that explain the user-item interaction data.
 We use a wrapper around the [Apache Spark ALS](https://spark.apache.org/docs/latest/mllib-collaborative-filtering.html) implementation.
 Note, however, for this release we only provide implicit matrix factorization.

-Spark modeling can be run via [```seldon-cli model```](seldon-cli.html#model)
+You can create a matrix factorization Kubernetes job for client "test" starting at unix-day 16907 (17th April 2016) as follows:

+{% highlight bash %}
+cd kubernetes/conf/models
+make matrix-factorization DAY=16907 CLIENT=test
+{% endhighlight %}

+ * **Item Similarity** : Item similarity models find correlations in the user-item interactions to find pairs of items that have consistently been viewed together.
+The underlying algorithm is the [DIMSUM algorithm in Apache Spark 1.2](https://blog.twitter.com/2014/all-pairs-similarity-via-dimsum).

+You can create an item similarity modelling job for client "test" starting at unix-day 16907 (17th April 2016) as follows:

+{% highlight bash %}
+cd kubernetes/conf/models
+make item-similarity DAY=16907 CLIENT=test
+{% endhighlight %}

 ## Python based models